Erik Østergaard OBE

-Erik Østergaard was appointed to the Board as a Non-Executive Director in November 2006 and became the Chair of the Board in April 2014.
-He is Chief Executive Officer of the Trade and Employers Organisation, Danish Transport and Logistics, comprising 2,100 Danish transport and logistics member companies.
-His career has involved over 30 years in various senior management roles in the shipping, ferry operations and transport industries.
+Erik was appointed to the Board as a Non-Executive Director in November 2006 and became Chair in April 2014.
+He is CEO of Danish Transport and Logistics, comprising 2,100 Danish transport and logistics member companies.
+His career spans over 30 years in senior management roles in the shipping, ferry operations and transport industries.
 In February 2020, Erik was entitled Honorary Officer of the Most Excellent Order of the British Empire (OBE), adding to his royal honours; in 2018, he was bestowed Knight’s Cross 1st class of the Order of Dannebrog by Queen Margrethe II of Denmark, and in 2004, he was awarded a Knight’s Cross.
-The Knight’s Cross is awarded for meritorious civil or military service, contribution to the arts, sciences or business life, or to those working for Danish interests.

 Chief Executive Officer

 Appointed as Finance Director for CMAL in May 2013.
 This is a joint appointment with Highlands and Islands Airports Ltd, both are Public Corporations.
 Qualified with a Bachelor of Accountancy degree from Glasgow University and then completed her Chartered Accounting qualification with PWC in Glasgow.
 She then spent 3 years working as an International Internal Auditor for Thorn EMI based near London.
 She joined Polaroid in 1998 where she held various Finance roles of increasing responsibility ultimately serving as Group Finance Director from 2007 to 2013 for the Polaroid Eyewear division which manufactures and sells Polaroid Eyewear Branded Sunglasses globally.

 Director of Vessels